 It’s that sad time of year when the North Pacific Humpback Whales depart Hawaii.
-At the time of this writing (mid-April), the whales are still abundant, but we are definitely seeing fewer than we saw last month.
+At the time of this writing, the whales are still abundant, but we are definitely seeing fewer than we saw earlier this month.
 So, if you happen to be on Maui through the end of April, you may still have time to book a whale watch.

 We were fortunate to have another wonderful season with the whales.
 They arrived a little later this year than last, but they are also sticking around a little longer, which is fortunate for all of you late spring breakers!